Aleida K. Wahn

 In addition to my legal work, I attend criminal court trials in San Diego and write stories about sensational and gripping cases.
 I am passionate about true crime, criminal law, and all aspects of the criminal justice system.
 My stories will take you into the courtroom for a front row seat in high-profile homicide cases, rape trials, and crimes of passion.
-You will hear captivating and emotional testimony from the accused, the injured, expert witnesses, and be enthralled by the attorneys’ fiery arguments.
+You will hear captivating and emotional testimony from the accused, the victims, expert witnesses, and be enthralled by the attorneys’ fiery arguments.
 You will learn what happened in the case, why it happened, and lessons to be learned.
 I also write stories about compelling issues in the criminal justice system.
-My stories have been published in San Diego Lawyer Magazine.
+Select stories have been published in San Diego Lawyer Magazine.

 My Writing for Psychology Today: